Classic Nigerian Jollof Rice – The Tastiest Simplicity

 • Place a piece of aluminium foil into the pot, covering the entire surface of the rice, then place a lid over the pot.
 Cook for 20 minutes on low heat (stirring occasionally).

-• Remove the lid, bin the aluminium foil and give the rice a gentle stir, then return the lid and cook for another 5 minutes.
+• Remove the lid, in the aluminium foil and give the rice a gentle stir, then return the lid and cook for another 5 minutes.

 Classic jollof rice